-Perforate and fracture multiple zones in a single operation
+Perforate and stimulate multiple intervals in a single field operation.

 Due to the stratigraphic profile of the shale and sandstone lenses in Colombia’s Valle Medio del Magdalena, specifically in the Nutria and Tesoro fields, conventional fracturing treatments are performed by grouping several formations together.
 However, stimulation treatments under these conditions do not guarantee that the fracture connects all the different zones.